 Orbcomm CDS 3 [OHB-System]

 This Orbcomm-CDS 3 satellite was to provide standard ORBCOMM service, and was also to have a U.S. Coast Guard payload to support their Automatic Identification System (AIS).
 This satellite was to receive signals emitted from vessels, enhancing U.S. Coast Guard monitoring techniques as part of their homeland security initiatives.
 This satellite was scheduled to be launched in early 2006 on board the russian Kosmos-3M carrier rocket from the Plesetsk Cosmodrome, but the launch was delayed until 2008.

 A number of problems with the six satellites of the first launch have occurred.
 All six (including ORBCOMM CDS 3) satellites suffered from problems with their reaction wheels.
 Orbcomm announced in May 2009, that it will file a $50 million total-loss insurance claim for all six satellites it launched in June 2008, arguing that even if only one of them has completely failed in orbit, none of the other five qualifies as a "working satellite" under the company's insurance policy.

-As a replacement for the AIS function, two dedicated VesselSat satellites will be provided by OHB's daughter Luxspace.
+As a replacement for the AIS function, two dedicated VesselSat satellites were provided by OHB's daughter Luxspace.

 |Type / Application:||Experimental communication|